apache/openwhisk/docs/actions.md

 1. Save action code to a filename that corresponds with an existing action name in the current working directory.
 A file extension that corresponds to the action kind is used, or an extension of `.zip` will be used for action code that is a zip file.
   ```
-  wsk action get actionName --save
+  wsk action get /whisk.system/samples/greeting --save
-  ok: saved action code to /absolutePath/currentDirectory/actionName.js
+  ok: saved action code to /path/to/openwhisk/greeting.js
   ```

-2. Instead of allowing the CLI to determine the destination of the code to be saved, a custom file path, filename and extension can be provided by using the `--save-as` flag.
+2. You may provide your own file name and extension as well using the `--save-as` flag.
   ```
-  wsk action get actionName --save-as codeFile.js
+  wsk action get /whisk.system/samples/greeting --save-as hello.js
-  ok: saved action code to /absolutePath/currentDirectory/codeFile.js
+  ok: saved action code to /path/to/openwhisk/hello.js
   ```

 ## Listing actions